Ronnie Price: Los Angeles Lakers (2014–2015)

 On September 24, 2014, Price signed with the Los Angeles Lakers.
 On December 7, 2014, Price was moved into the starting line-up in place of Jeremy Lin.
 On February 24, 2015, Price was ruled out for the rest of the 2014–15 season after undergoing surgery to remove a bone spur in his right elbow.

 During his time with the Lakers, Price recorded career-best numbers in points (5.1), assists (3.8), and steals (1.6).

-One time, Ronnie Price was ejected from a game for throwing a shoe at somebody.
+In a pre-season game that year, he was ejected after his shoe came off and he threw it at the ball.

 Return to Phoenix (2015–2017)

 On July 17, 2015, Price signed a one-year deal with the Phoenix Suns, returning to the franchise for a second stint.
 Entering his second stint with the team, Price accepted a third-string point guard role behind young guards Eric Bledsoe and Brandon Knight, and embraced a part-time role in order to be more of a mentor.
 On December 23, 2015, Price made a career-high six three-pointers and scored a career-high 20 points in a loss to the Denver Nuggets.
 On January 15, 2016, he was ruled out for a month after undergoing surgery on his right big toe.
 He returned to action on February 19 against the Houston Rockets.
 Price played in a career-high 62 games for the Suns in 2015–16, and recorded a career-high 5.3 points per game.

 On August 14, 2016, Price signed a two-year deal with the Oklahoma City Thunder.
-However, he was waived by the Thunder on October 24, 2016 after appearing in five preseason games.
+However, he was waived by the Thunder on October 24, 2016, after appearing in five preseason games.
 On January 27, 2017, Price returned to the Suns on a 10-day contract.
 On February 6, 2017, he signed a second 10-day contract with the Suns, despite having not appeared in a game during his first 10-day contract.
 He made his season debut four days later, playing two minutes in a 115–97 win over the Chicago Bulls.
 On February 24, 2017, he signed with the Suns for the rest of the season.

 Scouting career

-During the 2018-19 NBA season, the Suns hired Price as a part of the team's new scouting department, after previously firing a majority of their old staff prior to the start of the season.
-The move essentially confirms the retirement of Price as a player.
+During the 2018-19 NBA season, the Suns hired Price as a part of the team's new scouting department, after having previously firing a majority of their old staff prior to the start of the season.
+The move essentially confirmed Price's retirement from professional basketball.